Beamanator/Just-To-Learn/react-native/README.md

         - adding shadows to components
             - ios: `shadowColor`, `shadowOpacity`, `shadowOffset`
             - android: `elevation`, plus always include `backgroundColor`
+    - making http requests
+    - Lifecycle methods
+        - `componentWIllMount()` - executed as soon as the component gets rendered to the screen. according to this class, this is a great place to run any http requests
+    - remote js debugging
+        - Get to debug menu (android = Ctrl + 'M')
+        - If you see an error on the emulator "Unable to connect with remote debugger" try some solutions from stack overflow: https://stackoverflow.com/questions/40898934/unable-to-connect-with-remote-debugger
+        - Open developer tools (chrome?)

 ## Notes from Youtube Video: